Fongshan metro station

 Fongshan is a station on the Orange line of the Kaohsiung MRT in Fongshan District, Kaohsiung, Taiwan.
-Located in the historical centre of Fongshan.
+Itislocated in the historical centre of Fongshan.
 The MRT station's location is about 700 meters from the Taiwan Railway Administration Fengshan Station.

 Station overview

-The station is a two-level, underground station with an island platform and two exits.
+Thisis a two-level, underground station with an island platform and two exits.
 The station is 190 metres long and is located at the intersection of Fongshan Zihyou Rd., Jhongshan West Rd. and Jhongshan Rd.